AVUIs/Modulant/README.md

 ## Usage

-The early Modulant has a very plain and minimalist interface, geared toward fast switching between its modes.
+The early Modulant has a plain and minimalist interface, geared toward fast switching between its modes.

+The easiest user interface for the new user is the toolbar, which facilitates selecting drawing modes and colours, playing and pasusing the composition, and loading and saving the work.

-The application responds to keyboard shortcuts which select various drawing modes or execute commands.
-The pointer/mouse is only used for drawing.
+The application also responds to keyboard shortcuts covering a richer set of functionality.

 Here is the current list of keybindings: